airbnb/binaryalert/docs/source/adding-yara-rules.rst

 * ``filepath`` - Full file path ("/path/to/file.exe")
 * ``filetype`` - Uppercase ``extension`` without leading period ("DOCX", "EXE", "PDF"), etc

-You can use these variables in your own rules to match or exclude certain filepaths.
+You can use these variables in your own rules to match or exclude certain file paths.
 (Note that the variables will default to empty strings if they are not available.)
 For example, this is a YARA rule which matches only files containing the string "evil" in the ``/home/`` directory:

 .. code-block:: none